Skip to main content

 Quick Connector

-Enables creation of ad-hoc HTTP calls, without needing to use an existing Connector or create a new Custom Connector.
+Enables creation of individual calls using its HTTP Request Steps, without needing to use an existing Connector or create a new Custom Connector.

 Event Triggers

-Enables creation of ad-hoc Webhook Steps and - optionally - related Synchronous Response Steps.
+Enables creation of individual Webhook Steps and - optionally - related Synchronous Response Steps that define the Responses sent back.

 Linking